TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

     var loop = CoreFoundation.CFRunLoopGetCurrent();
     token.Register(() => CoreFoundation.CFRunLoopStop(loop));
-    CoreFoundation.CFRunLoopRun(); // This method will block the current thread until CFRunLoopStop is called CoreFoundation.CFRelease(loop); // Ideally, this method should be called when a SafeHandle is released instead }
+    CoreFoundation.CFRunLoopRun(); // This method will block the current thread until CFRunLoopStop is called }

 // ...